top of page

 Two runner's up prizes of £500 each.

-Winners will be notified on Thursday, 31 July 2025 and the award ceremony will take place in November 2025.
+Deadline for submissions is midnight, Sunday 15 June 2025 (GMT).
+Winners will be notified on Thursday, 31 July 2025 and the award ceremony at in September 2025.

 Award for Research Proposals